Princeton Theological Seminary: Center of Theological Inquiry

 In 1978, Princeton Theological Seminary's Board of Trustees established the Center of Theological Inquiry (CTI) as an independent, ecumenical institution for advanced theological research, "to inquire into the relationship between theological disciplines, [and of these with] ... both human and natural sciences, to inquire into the relationship between diverse religious traditions ..., to inquire into the present state of religious consciousness in the modern world, and to examine such other facets of religion in the modern world as may be appropriate ..."
-Today, the center has its own board, funding, mission and staff, yet maintains close relations with Princeton Theological Seminary.
-The present director is William Storrar and the director of research is Robin Lovin.
+Today, the CTI has its own board, funding, mission and staff.
+The present director is Tom Greggs and the associate director is Joshua Mauldin.

+Journals

-JournalsTheology Today is a peer-reviewed, quarterly journal of Christian theology founded in 1944.Koinonia Journal is published annually by doctoral students at Princeton Theological Seminary.
+Theology Today is a peer-reviewed, quarterly journal of Christian theology founded in 1944.

+Koinonia Journal is published annually by doctoral students at Princeton Theological Seminary.
 The publication and its annual forum promote written and face-to-face interdisciplinary discussion about issues in theology and the study of religion.
-It is distributed to well over 100 libraries worldwide.Princeton Theological Review is a student-run, annual and online journal that exists to serve students within the Princeton Theological Seminary body as well as the wider theological community.
+It is distributed to well over 100 libraries worldwide.

+Princeton Theological Review is a student-run, annual and online journal that exists to serve students within the Princeton Theological Seminary body as well as the wider theological community.
 It is distributed to well over 100 libraries worldwide.